newtfire/newTutorials/rachelMagickTutorials/magickScalingDraft.md

 A way to generate thumbnails without complicating a website's code is through a program called *Image Magick.* By installing the program, it connects with the *Git Bash Shell* to generate thumbnails for websites that do not interfere with the properties of the original files.

-A computer's build and operating system will determine which version of the program is best. *Image Magick's* download links can be found [here.](https://imagemagick.org/script/download.php)
+A computer's build and operating system will determine which version of the program is best.
+The creators [dedicated a page](https://imagemagick.org/script/download.php) to download links for *Windows*, *Macintosh*, *Linux* and other operating systems with support for 32-bit and 64-bit processors.

 ## Intro to *Image Magick*

 *Image Magick* is an independent program, but is compatible with the Git Bash shell.
-Both inside and outside of a repository, it can generate thumbnails, rename images, change DPI, and convert file types among others. *Smashing Magazine* wrote an article discussing several of *Image Magick's* abilities, and the program's website lists all its abilities in addition to links for their tutorials.
-The link for it can be found [here.](https://imagemagick.org/script/command-line-options.php)
+Both inside and outside of a repository, it can generate thumbnails, rename images, change DPI, and convert file types among others. [*Smashing Magazine's*](https://imagemagick.org/script/command-line-options.php) article discusses several capabilities of the program while providing sample code, side-by-side comparisons, and demonstrations for other techniques that are not discussed here.

 ## Magick convert vs. Magick mogrify